Hey friends! Y’all are going to LOVE this easy recipe for deep south biscuits! We make these often and they are always a huge hit with my family!

-Preheat your oven to 400 degrees.
+First, preheat your oven to 400 degrees.
 Melt the Lard in a well-seasoned skillet, then melt the butter in a small sauce pan.
 Next, place all the dry ingredients in the bowl of your food processor and mix together.
 In a large Pyrex measuring glass, whisk together your buttermilk and melted butter.
 Turn your food processor on and slowly pour your buttermilk and melted butter mixture through the spout.
 Mix ingredients until all the dry and wet ingredients are incorporated.
 The dough will come together and form a ball.
-Your looking for a wet, gooey and slightly looser dough, but it will still be kind of fluffy due to the baking powder.
+You are looking for a wet, gooey, and slightly looser dough, but it will still be kind of fluffy due to the baking powder.

 The next thing you will need to do is lay down a paper towel and pour a mound of flour in the center, maybe about a quarter to a third of a cup.
 Use a spoon to scoop up the dough and place it on the mound of flour.
 Pick up the edges of the paper towel and roll the dough around in the flour until it is fully coated.
 Now you can pick it up and gently place it in your skillet with your lard.
 You want to place the biscuits in close proximity so they don’t dry out.
 Place your skillet in a 400 degree oven and cook for 20 minutes or until golden brown.
 Enjoy!